justinedelson/browsermap/README.md

 # BrowserMap [![Build Status](https://travis-ci.org/raducotescu/browsermap.png?branch=master)](https://travis-ci.org/raducotescu/browsermap)

+**NOTICE: BrowserMap has been donated to the Apache Software Foundation, as a client-side module of the [Apache DeviceMap](http://incubator.apache.org/devicemap/ "Apache DeviceMap") project.
+Until the full integration is completed fixes will be pushed to both code repositories.
+Once BrowserMap is fully migrated the development will continue solely on ASF's infrastructure.**

 BrowserMap is a JavaScript browser features detection library.
 It uses modular probes and code snippets that detect specific features of the client; these are then used to detect the client's type and to optimize page rendering or to provide the client with alternate website versions.

 In addition, BrowserMap is capable of detecting the device groups a client belongs to.
 The following groups are provided by default: